+The complete paper highlights elements of the technical development and an overview of the primary building blocks of the system, and presents in detail some of the challenges in developing, designing, and testing the control system.
 As the hunger for data grows, long stepouts become more common, and fiber communication becomes standard, the use of fiber in subsea oil and gas fields is set to increase.
 The paper provides a fast-track approach to perform screening assessment of multiple subsea concepts.
 Technologies are being developed that have the potential to support marine mining in all stages from prospection to decommissioning.
-When two engineers lost their jobs during the industry downturn, they used the misfortune as an opportunity to develop an innovative concept that aims to make it a lot easier to move subsea gas long distances.
-Currently, the state of the art for subsea well control is based on hydraulic technology.
+These developments will likely have substantial influence in the oil and gas industry, itself searching for ways to maximize exploitation of assets.

 Africa (Sub-Sahara) Eni Congo discovered oil at its Minsala Marine 1 well offshore the Republic of the Congo in Marine XII Block 12 km from the operator's recent Nené Marine discovery.
 Minsala intersected 420 m of gross pay and encountered light oil in a Lower Cretaceous presalt sequence.
 The well reached a total depth of 3700 m.
 Eni (65%) is operator, with state-owned partner SNPC 25%), and New Age (African Global Energy) Limited (10%).
 SOCO EPC's Lindongo X Marine 101 Well (LXM-101)--located offshore the Republic of Congo in Marine XI Block--encountered oil in a clastic sequence of the Djeno sands, with early log interpretation indicating approximately 50 m of gross pay.